 - Place the bouncing ball in the middle of the fabric.

 - Pull up all four sides of the fabric together.

 - Wrap a rubber band around the fabric to cinch the ball in place.
 You may need to wrap the rubber band around several times to ensure a tight fit.

-What are some other ideas to make a Superbowl party super green?
+What are some other ways that you like to make a Super Bowl party super green?

 I think every little step toward living green is an awesome one… but eco-snobbery sucks!
 My goal is to help newbies learn the most important steps toward living green — individually and collectively.
 Personally, I strive to have as little impact as possible on Planet Earth while I'm here.